MultiQC/MultiQC/docs/usage.md

 processing, especially if you're running MultiQC with very large numbers of samples.

+Typically, these files are tab-delimited tables.
+However, you can get `JSON` or `YAML` output for easier downstream parsing by specifying `-k`/`--data-format` on the command line or `data_format` in your configuration file.

-You can explicitly choose whether to produce this data by specifying either the `--data-dir` or `--no-data-dir` command line flags.
-You can also set a default in your configuration settings (`make_data_dir`).
+You can also choose whether to produce the data by specifying either the `--data-dir` or `--no-data-dir` command line flags or the `make_data_dir` variable in your configuration file.
 Note that the data directory is never produced when printing the MultiQC report to `stdout`.

 To zip the data directory, use the `-z`/`--zip-data-dir` flag.